mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/create/databases.md

     ```sql
     CREATE DATABASE databricks_datasource         --- display name for the database
-    WITH ENGINE='databricks',                     --- name of the MindsDB handler
+    WITH ENGINE = 'databricks',                   --- name of the MindsDB handler
-    PARAMETERS={
+    PARAMETERS = {
       "server_hostname": " ",                     --- server hostname of the cluster or SQL warehouse
       "http_path": " ",                           --- http path to the cluster or SQL warehouse
       "access_token": " ",                        --- personal Databricks access token